kennethgoodman/pythonClass/README.md

 'ab' could have come from 'ab','bc','cd','de', etc.

-For a slightly harder problem, try implemt an algorithm that does not have to check every possibility.
+For a slightly harder problem, try to implement an algorithm that does not have to check every possibility.

 For example, if our encripted code is 'z lzm hr z gtlzm' then since we are dealing with the english language, we know that there are only a limited amount of one letter words, decreasing our possibilities to only handful.